EthanMarkham/twoops/README.md

   4. Copy your bot user-name, client ID, and generate a new secret for your .ENV file

-  5. Obtain an O:Auth token for your bot at [Twitch Chat OAuth Password Generator](https://twitchapps.com/tmi/) and paste it into the BOT_SECRET field
+  5. Obtain an O:Auth token for your bot at [Twitch Chat OAuth Password Generator](https://twitchapps.com/tmi/) and paste it into the BOT_TOKEN field

   6. Set the DB_CONN_STRING to your mongoDB connection.
 For example: `mongodb+srv://user:password@instance.8fe3.mongodb.net`

-  7. Set the DB, Settinsg Collection, and round collection variables as you see fit.
+  7. Set the DB_NAME, SETTINGS_COLLECTION_NAME, ROUND_COLLECTION_NAME, and PORT variables as you see fit.
+Make sure the port correctly matches the callback and port in the SERVER_URL variable.

   8. Run ```
   yarn build:server